 Bavaria offers a competitive system of corporate taxation.
-The average total tax burden for Germany as a whole is 28.9 per cent – lower than in other large industrialised nations such as France, Spain, Italy and the United Kingdom.
+The average total tax burden for Germany as a whole is less than 30 per cent – lower than in other large industrialised nations such as France, Spain, Italy and the United Kingdom.
 In fact, the tax burden for companies is even lower in some parts of Bavaria, as towns and districts often grant their companies more favourable conditions when it comes to local business tax.

 Companies in Germany are taxed in two different ways, depending on the legal form.